 I realize this is a super weird topic that invites many, many questions.
 If you have questions about using hypnotherapy as a permanent motion sickness cure, please don’t hesitate to ask them in the comments or send me an email!

-Also, for legal reasons I should probably let you know that I’m not a doctor—and that I’m purely speaking from personal experience.
+Again, I’m not a doctor—and that I’m purely speaking from personal experience.

 HOW WOULD YOUR LIFE BE IMPROVED IF YOU DIDN’T GET MOTION SICKNESS?